StephenSHorton/StephenSHorton/README.md

 My name is Stephen Horton.
 I'm a software engineer with [Agility Digital](https://www.linkedin.com/company/agility-digital/).

-I came from coding video games to building web applications and back-end API's.
+I came from coding video games to building web applications and API's.
 I've used several technologies throughout my career.
 I enjoy my profession and I aspire to be a great developer, whether it be freelancing or leading a team of people.
 I love coding.

 Contact me on [LinkedIn](https://www.linkedin.com/in/stephenshorton)!
 - 4stephenhorton@gmail.com